 GJ: Very different.
 They obey the rules, they’re very careful.
 They haven’t got the same confidence that they used to have.
 The younger generation of journalists is completely different to my generation.
 I remember having a conversation with a young Sun journalist, and him saying ‘your generation has really fucked it up for us’.
 And it’s true.

-The Star i s still the same.
+s still the same.
 It’s run by ball-bags and bullies.
 But it won’t exist in a year or two.
 If you run an unhealthy organisation, it will eventually collapse.

 DT: And what about other British papers today?